kdik/godot-speech-to-text/README.md

 ## Instructions

-Once installed the node type **SpeechToText** should appear in the Godot engine.
+Once the plugin is installed and enabled the node type **SpeechToText** should appear in the Godot engine.
 Add it to your scene and use the example below as a guideline.

 ## Example